rockettheme/docs/Docs/wordpress/themes/chapelco/demo_posts.md

 | Preview Length  | 0              |
 | Strip HTML Tags | No             |

-You can set the RokSprocket filters to include any category, specific articles, or otherwise you would like to have featured in this widget.
+You can set the RokSprocket filters to include any category, specific posts, or otherwise you would like to have featured in this widget.

 Leaving everything else at its default setting, select **Save**.